daytonaio/content/README.md

 We use `markdownlint` to ensure consistency in Markdown formatting.
 Run `npm run lint` before submitting your PR to check for any style issues.

+## How to Propose a New Content

+We welcome new ideas and contributions from our community.
+If you have a suggestion for a new article or guide, here's how you can propose it:

+1. **Check Existing Issues**: Before creating a new issue, please check the [existing issues](https://github.com/daytonaio/content/issues) and Daytona Dotfiles Insider blog to avoid duplicates.

+2. **Create a New Issue**:
+   - Go to the [Issues tab](https://github.com/daytonaio/content/issues) of this repository.
+   - Click on the "New Issue" button.
+   - Choose the "Content Production Request" issue template.

+3. **Fill in the Details**:
+   - Title: Provide a clear, concise title for your proposed article or guide.
+   - Description: Include a brief overview of what the article should cover.
+   - Please ensure that all other fields are filled out completely without omitting any.

+4. **Add Labels**: Add relevant labels to your issue to help categorize it (e.g., "article", "guide", "enhancement").

+5. **Submit the Issue**: Click "Submit new issue" to create your proposal.

+6. **Engage in Discussion**: Once submitted, maintainers or other community members might comment on your issue.
+Be prepared to engage in constructive discussion to refine the proposal.

+Remember, creating an issue is just the first step.
+If you're interested in writing the article yourself, please indicate this in your issue.
+Otherwise, another writer may pick up the topic.

 ## Licensing and Copyright

 By contributing to this repository, you agree that all content you submit is subject to the following terms: